-To do so, the ITTF publishes a List of Authorized Racket Coverings (LARC) twice a year, usually around the beginning of April and October.
-It contains all the brands and their allowed rubbers, along with the type (pimples in, pimples out, long pimples, anti spin) and the available colors.
+Twice a year, the ITTF publishes a List of Authorized Racket Coverings (LARC), usually around the beginning of April and October.
+It contains all the brands and their permitted rubbers, along with the type (pimples in, pimples out, long pimples, anti spin) and the available colors.

-The list has evolved from a printed format and distribution to a digital edition.
+The list has evolved from a printed format to a digital edition.
 The newest LARC, as of April 2017, is available here.

-The amount of brands available in the market has significantly varied as time passed.
-Although most of the most known ones have been available for a long time, many others appeared only a few years ago and you may not even remember how old they are.
+The number of brands available in the market has varied significantly as the time has passed.
+Although most of the well-known names have been available for a long time, many others appeared only a few years ago and you may not even remember how old they are.

-Let’s check a graph to see the brands evolution in these 20 years (click to enlarge):
+Let’s check the graph to see the brand evolution for the last 20 years (click to enlarge):

 As can be seen, the current amount – 125 – is twice as many as in 1997.
 The quantity has steadily increased, with an average of 2 new brands each time a new LARC was published.

 If we make groups with the new brands that have appeared since 1997, the ones remaining and the ones that have left the list, we have (click to enlarge):

 From the 125 brands available today, only 40 of them were available 20 years ago, while 85 have joined the list since.